floriansalihovic/pet-clinic/2_data_access_and_initial_content.md

                                 |-- rafaelortega.json
                                 `-- sharonjenkins.json

 There are already some design decision made.
-Every resource under ```/content/petclinic/en``` is a page with a destinct resource type.
-The directory structure itself is following some Sling confentions like starting with ```/content``` and ending with the language ```/en```.
+Every resource under ```/content/petclinic/en``` is a page with a distinct resource type.
+The directory structure itself is following some Sling conventions like starting with ```/content``` folder and ending with the language folder ```/en```.
 Information about localization can be found [here](http://sling.apache.org/site/internationalization-support.html).
 Everything under ```/sling/content``` is content in the terms of data.

 ### Owners, pets and types

 Looking into one of the JSON files, not only data about an owner can be found, but about their pets as well.
 There can't be a pet without an owner.
-Thats why a pet resource in a child of the owner resource and visits are children of the pet.
+That's why a pet resource in a child of the owner resource and visits are children of the pet.
 The type is a different kind of resource though.
-That's why the pet types hava destinct location in the repository.
-Similar relationships can be seen between veterinarians and specialities.
+That's why the pet types have a distinct location in the repository.
+Similar relationships can be found between veterinarians and specialities.
 The consistent referencing of non-child resource is done via paths.
 A path is the path to the resource so it be easily resolved.
 The design might be very pragmatic, but serves pretty well for the scope of the guide.

 http://sling.apache.org/site/internationalization-support.html